tonipanacek/transmodernity/src/movement/manual-to-change.md

 Landfills and beyond: beaches, rivers, oceans, forests: not a single place on earth is not contaminated by our waste.
 With our microplastic.
 We do not need more.
 We can re-use, re-cycle, re-pair, up-cycle, borrow, share.
 The less we buy, the we become complicit in a system that abuses of our resources and the less we become culprits in the toxic waste, the fumes of fire when burnt, cause serious health issues in those burning it, the microplastics that end up in our groundwater, damaging us and all the other living species living in/of it.
-There are many fun ways to engage with your items and waste (Zero Waste movement offers great blogs, [Instagram accounts](https://www.treehugger.com/green-home/9-zero-waste-experts-you-should-follow-instagram.html) for inspiration).
+There are many fun ways to engage with your items and waste (Zero Waste movement offers great blogs, <a href="https://www.treehugger.com/green-home/9-zero-waste-experts-you-should-follow-instagram.html" target="_blank" rel="noopener noreferrer">Instagram accounts</a> for inspiration).
 You can connect to sharing communities online.
 Get creative with what you have at hand.
 Grow a relationship to what you need and what is simply too much.